Midnighter/jupyter_presentation/README.md

 5. The notebook allows for the inclusion of plots making it a fantastic tool for generating data analysis reports ([Notebook](plots.ipynb)).
 6. Interactive widgets increase the usefulness of the notebook as a reporting tool since data can be investigated more thoroughly without editing code ([Notebook](interact.ipynb)).

+I realized that for the interactive widgets I needed to issue the following command in a terminal.
+Please enjoy playing with sliders ;)

+    jupyter nbextension enable --py widgetsnbextension

 # Resources

 ## General